garak/symfony-docs-it/reference/constraints/Locale.rst

 **tipo**: ``stringa`` **predefinito**: ``This value is not a valid locale``

-Messaggio mostrato se the string is not a valid locale.
+Messaggio mostrato se la stringa non è un locale valido.